Support Valley Insight

 The Buddha taught that dana (generosity) is the first of the paramis (perfections).
 Dana refers to both the act of giving and to the donation itself.
 While we welcome all types of participation in our sangha, we continue to depend on ongoing financial support to ensure that current activities and growth will continue.
-Annual contributions are needed to cover community outreach, administrative expenses, guiding teacher support, and rent.
+Annual contributions are needed to cover community outreach, administrative expenses, teacher support, insurance, and rent.
 Thank you for your continued commitment to Valley Insight.
 Please give as generously as you can.

 You may leave a check in the dana box at any of the regularly scheduled sits, or mail one to: VIMS, P.O.
 Box 634, Lebanon, NH, 03766.